Bishop Auckland

 Much of the town's early history surrounds the Bishops of Durham and the establishment of Auckland Castle's predecessor, a hunting lodge, which became the main residence of Durham Bishops.
 This is reflected in the first part of the town's name.
-During the Industrial Revolution, the town grew rapidly as coal mining took hold as an important industry.
-Decline in the coal mining industry during the late twentieth century has changed the largest sector of employment to manufacturing.
+During the Industrial Revolution, the town grew rapidly as coal mining became its largest industry.
+Decline in the coal mining industry during the late twentieth century has changed the town's largest sector to manufacturing.

 Since 1 April 2009, the town's local authority has been Durham County Council.
 The unitary authority replaced the previous Wear Valley District and Durham County councils.
 The parliamentary constituency of Bishop Auckland is named after the town.
+It is currently held by Sam Rushworth of the Labour Party.
 The town is twinned with the French town of Ivry-sur-Seine.

 History

-Toponymy

-The town was first attested under the name Alclit, (or Alcluith or Alcleat).

-This is related to another Cumbric toponym, Alclud, which has been interpreted as "rock on the Clyde river" or "cliff on the Clyde".
-'Clyde' may represent a hydronym which was common throughout the Cumbric speaking areas.
-As such, it is a possible ancient name for the river Gaunless and Alclit (meaning 'rock above the clyde river'), the original name for the town itself.

-Attempts to link Alclit with Auckland have been rejected and the present form of the name is accepted to be Old Norse in origin, with Aukland meaning 'additional land'.
-This could refer to the area being extra land granted to the Bishop of Durham by King Canute in around 1020.
-(Though another suggestion is that Auckland derives from "Oakland", referring to the presence of forests.)